Hellenic Theology 101

 Aphrodite (aka Afroditi) - Goddess of love, beauty, sex, pleasure, fertility and the sea.

-Poseidon - God of the sea, rivers, wells, and earthquakes.
+Poseidon - God of the sea, rivers, springs, wells, and earthquakes.

 Demeter (aka Demetra) - Goddess of agriculture, fields, crops, seasons and food.